Skip to content

 See solution

-Running tests on shared hardware means manual CLI invocations from each engineer's laptop, no queue to handle contention, and no record of what ran, what passed, or what artifacts were produced.
+Tests run as ad-hoc CLI calls from each engineer's laptop, with no queue for contention and no record of what ran, what passed, or what it produced.

 See solution